Fadzai Muchemwa

 Biography

-Fadzai is the Curator for Education and Public Programming at the National Gallery of Zimbabwe in Harare.
-She holds a Bachelor?s degree in English and Communication.
+Fadzai is the Deputy Director and Curator of Contemporary Art at the National Gallery of Zimbabwe in Harare.
+She holds a Bachelor’s degree in English and Communication.
 Fadzai was a teacher for over twelve years before making a career change to join the National Gallery of Zimbabwe in October 2014 as the assistant to the chief curator.

 At the British Museum